giovannivarr/giovannivarr.github.io/_pages/about.md

     <p><code>Utrecht, Netherlands</code></p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student at [Utrecht University](https://uu.nl) under the supervision of [Brian Logan](https://alechina-logan.net/brian/) and [Mehdi Dastani](https://www.uu.nl/staff/mmdastani), in the [Intelligent Systems group](https://www.uu.nl/en/research/intelligent-software-systems/intelligent-systems).
+I am a PhD student at [Utrecht University](https://uu.nl/en) under the supervision of [Brian Logan](https://alechina-logan.net/brian/) and [Mehdi Dastani](https://www.uu.nl/staff/mmdastani), in the [Intelligent Systems group](https://www.uu.nl/en/research/intelligent-software-systems/intelligent-systems).

 My research lies at the intersection of Reinforcement Learning and Logic, focusing in particular on aspects concerning safety and sample efficiency.